 Sponsorship of non-member presentations at scientific meetings

 The EPS permits non-members to present papers and posters at its meetings so long as a member ‘sponsors’ the presentation.
 For talks, the sponsor is expected to be present during the talk.
 For posters, the sponsor need not be present.
 The purpose of sponsorship is to ensure a high standard of presentation.
 In effect, the sponsor acts as a referee.
 For junior speakers, the sponsor’s role is as a mentor.
 For more senior speakers who happen not to be members, sponsorship is just as important; in these cases, the sponsor is introducing the speaker to the Society, and the sponsor is again expected to be present at the talk.
 The Society views sponsorship as an important feature of its meetings that enables a mix of members and non-members to present their work to the Society.
 If the sponsor cannot be present at the talk, and there is sufficient time in advance of the talk, an alternative should be found and this should be communicated to the Honorary Secretary.
 If the sponsor’s absence is last-minute, the speaker should identify him/herself to the Honorary Secretary at the meeting in advance of the talk.

 Identifying a sponsor

-Non-members who wish to present at one of the EPS’s scientific meetings, but do not have a sponsor in the Society are invited to contact the EPS Administrator for help identifying EPS members in their home institution, or a member of the committee, who can provide sponsorship.
+Non-members who wish to present at one of the EPS’s scientific meetings, but do not have a sponsor in the Society are invited to contact the EPS Administrator at firstname.lastname@example.org for help identifying EPS members in their home institution, or a member of the committee, who can provide a nomination.